Krishan-Nattar/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

 a) O(n)

-for every additional unit in 'n', the runtime increases by that number.
+for every additional unit in the input 'n', the runtime increases by that number.

 a < 1 * 1 * 1 = a < 1
     a = a+1